DTS-STN/Service-Canada-Labs/README.md

 ## Configuration

-There is one required variable: `AEM_GRAPHQL_ENDPOINT=https://www.canada.ca/content/_cq_graphql/decd-endc/endpoint.json`
+There are two required variables: `AEM_BASE_URL=https://www.canada.ca/graphql/execute.json/decd-endc` and `AEM_CONTENT_FOLDER=%3BfolderName%3D/content/dam/decd-endc/content-fragments/sclabs`

-`AEM_GRAPHQL_ENDPOINT` is used to fetch the content, and for some pages (articles), the structure of the pages on the site.
+`AEM_BASE_URL` is used to fetch the content, and for some pages (articles), the structure of the pages on the site.

+`AEM_CONTENT_FOLDER` is used to fetch the content from a content folder.

 ## Enabling Submit Feedback